Skip to main content

 Key Provisions

-• Establishes the Tallassee City Board of Education with seven members elected from seven districts identical to the city council districts, with automatic boundary alignment if council districts change.
+• Establishes the Tallassee City Board of Education with seven members elected from seven districts identical to the city council districts; council district boundaries control board districts and change automatically with council boundaries.

-• Compensation starts as a board-approved expense allowance up to $900 per month after approval; beginning with the term after June 1, 2026, this allowance converts to a salary; payments are subject to existing statutory requirements.
+• Provides a compensation plan: initial approval of an expense allowance up to $900 per month; starting after June 1, 2026, converts to a salary; compensation subject to state-law requirements.

 Subjects